Some frequently asked questions about grooming your dog at Puppy Paradise

 Our grooming areas are visible behind glass.
 However, if your dog can see you, this usually leads to the dog trying to be with you and can result in a dangerous condition.
 The groomer is working with sharp tools and looks to avoid additional stress and excitement.
-If you want to watch, take a peek from a distance but if you need to watch the entire time, you can watch the grooming process on our monitor without disturbing your pet.

 Can I bring in a picture?

 Sure.
 The groomer will discuss your options and try to achieve the same result.

 Do you cut the nails?

 Yes.
 Long nails can lead to several issues including joint problems, broken or split nails.
 With nail cutting, there is always some risk of bleeding.
 Inside the nail is a blood vessel which grows with the nail.
 If the nail is allowed to grow long, then cutting the nail even slightly may result in bleeding.
 If the nails are black, the risk of bleeding increases.
 If the nail bleeds, we apply styptic powder to the nail.
 Regular nail trimming can prevent this.

 The real answer is “something you don’t want to deal with at home!”
 They are the scent sacs right under a dog’s tail.
 Some dogs empty them naturally, some do not.
 Your groomer can check if they need to be emptied (expressed).
 Please let us know if your veterinarian does this or if you do not want us to express the glands.